I have been a photographer for years. I didn’t start out to be professional, and yet, that’s where my path led, so I walked it.

 I have spent hours and hours, that has turned into weeks and months, studying photoshop which is our digital darkroom.
 I’ve spent countless hours in the heat, travelled to different states and spent every last dime I had on building my photography business.

-With all this, and having taken 50,000 of my images off the internet, learned many hard and hurtful lessons.
+With all this, and having taken 50,000 of my images off the internet, I learned many hard and hurtful lessons.
 I now have a difficult time sharing my work.
 Each time I do share it, I take a deep breath and mentally let it go, hope I’m not hurt by the results and am pleased when someone else likes my vision too.

-But then, after all, its just a photo.
+But then, after all, it's just a photo.
 Right?

 Then, one day I woke up.
 I woke up to the disrespect I was showing myself.
 I’ve hurt myself deeply.
 Now I know.
 I cannot un-know.
 I might not be nice now, but I will never again disrespect myself or my artwork.
+I will fight for it.
+I have not stopped and will continue.
+When my idea is stolen, my photography, my art... in any way, I will call you on it.
+Not understand the law does not give you a free pass for being selfish or greedy - for stealing.
+And when someone takes what is rightfully yours, it's called theft.

-To all those who say, “its just a photograph”, try duplicating it.
+To all those who say, “it's just a photograph”, try duplicating it.